How to Abbreviate Billions in Excel (6 Easy Methods)

 Furthermore, for conducting the session, I will use Microsoft 365 version.

-6 Methods to Abbreviate Billions in Excel
+How to Abbreviate Billions in Excel: 6 Methods

 Here, I will demonstrate 6 suitable methods with detailed steps on how to abbreviate Billions in Excel.
 For your better understanding, I am going to use the following dataset.
 Which contains three columns.
 Those are Years, Sales, and Profit.
 The dataset is given below.